Daniel Isn’t Real (2019)

 The alcoholic son of the couple from It Came From Another World! goes into space to test a new rocket.
 It works but he gets thrown far out of the solar system and must find his way home with the sorta help of a robot.

 This is perhaps the most explicitly comedic of Mihm’s films.
-There are jokes involving Star Wars and Star Trek but even more than that, it has a lot of tradition (sometimes silent) comedic sequences.
+There are jokes involving Star Wars and Star Trek but even more than that, it has a lot of traditional (sometimes silent) comedic sequences.
 Very fun film!

 Destination: Outer Space is under copyright.
 It is available on DVD.